首页

 Fast fashion has created textile mountains in many homes, yet the environmental cost of this excessive consumption has an even less conspicuous twin: the energy used to launder it all.
 Cleanliness has become a touchstone of domestic life since advertisers convinced us that our shirts must always be "whiter than white", our sheets should forever smell of spring flowers, and that to be dressed in freshly laundered clothes at all times is a badge of success.
 We live in a "wear once and wash" culture.
 In fact, only about 7.5 per cent of the average laundry load in the UK is thought to be heavily soiled.
 Much of the rest is made up of items that are stuffed into the washing machine simply because they are on the floor instead of in the wardrobe.
 This habit is shockingly wasteful in terms of water, detergents(洗涤剂)and energy.

-One study found that over 80 per cent of the CO2 emissions produced during the life cycle of a single blouse arose from cleaning and drying it.
+emissions produced during the life cycle of a single blouse arose from cleaning and drying it.
 The percentage can be even higher for items made of cotton, as they tend to require far more energy-hungry drying.

-It is easy to see how these emissions stack up.
-A full load in a washing machine uses around 1.2 kilowatt-hours of electricity per cycle and tumble drying clocks up a further 3.5 kilowatt-hours, resulting in over 2 kilograms of CO2 emissions per wash.
+emissions per wash.
 With four or five loads per household per week, the total annual emissions from each home can easily pass the half-tonne mark.
 That’s a significant proportion of the 10-tonne annual emissions of the average European.
 Line drying, washing at lower temperatures and ensuring full rather than partial loads will all help to reduce laundry emissions.
 For the largest cuts, simply washing less frequently is the way to go.

 5. Food wastage

 Of all the facets of overconsumption that plague both human society and the global environment, food wastage is the most shocking.
 US households throw away around 30 per cent of their food, worth $48 billion every year.
 Similar levels of wastage are seen in Europe.
 In the UK, some 6.7 million tonnes of food is binned annually.
 Most of this joins the layers of unwanted clothing in landfill sites, where it decays, emitting the powerful greenhouse gas methane.
 Potatoes top the pile, with 359,000 tonnes going uneaten each year.
 Bread and apples are not far behind.
 Meat and fish are next, accounting for over 160,000 tonnes.
 A staggering 4.8 billion grapes go the same way, as do 480 million yogurts.
-The annual cost to UK consumers of all this waste is £10 billion and the cost to the environment is the equivalent of an extra 15 million tonnes of CO2.
+The annual cost to UK consumers of all this waste is £10 billion and the cost to the environment is the equivalent of an extra 15 million tonnes of CO

 We are made to believed by advertisers that ______,

-选项 A、cleanliness is the standard of domestic life
+A、cleanliness is the standard of domestic life

 B、old shirts can never be washed whiter than new ones